35 Good Reasons for Leaving a Job (+15 Bad Ones) [2020 Updated]

 Bad Answers: Boss Issues

 Sometimes a manager is just not a good manager.
-If you left a job for this reason, it may be better to frame it as if you wanted to experience a “different company culture.”
+If you left your last job, for this reason, it may be better to frame it as if you wanted to experience a “different company culture.”
 Either way, going out of your way to gossip about your boss looks extremely tacky.

 Avoid these bad answers involving boss issues when answering why you left your previous job:

 - My boss was a huge jerk.